AIM-SCU/AI-Exhibit/README.md

 # AI-Exhibit
-Games for exploring research in AI, aimed at AI Literacy
+Games for exploring research in AI, aimed at promoting AI Literacy